Skip to main content

 Customize security to your team's needs

-Dropbox is designed with safety features that keep your company’s data safe.
+Dropbox is designed with safety features that keep your organization’s data safe.
 If you’re a Dropbox admin, you can add and customize these features to fit your team’s security needs.

 Built-in security